Marker Logo

 Topics.
 This historical marker is listed in this topic list: Natural Resources.
 A significant historical year for this entry is 1970.

 Location.
 47° 14.507′ N, 88° 26.889′ W. Marker is in Calumet, Michigan, in Houghton County.
-Marker is at the intersection of Calumet Avenue (U.S. 41) and Red Jacket Drive on Calumet Avenue.
+It is at the intersection of Calumet Avenue (U.S. 41) and Red Jacket Drive on Calumet Avenue.
 Touch for map.
 Marker is in this post office area: Calumet MI 49913, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker
+At least 8 other markers are within

-Photographed By Mike Wintermantel, August 13, 2014
+Photographed by Mike Wintermantel, August 13, 2014

 2. Float Copper Marker

-Photographed By Mike Wintermantel, August 13, 2014
+Photographed by Mike Wintermantel, August 13, 2014

 3. The Piece of Float Copper

-Photographed By Mike Wintermantel, August 13, 2014
+Photographed by Mike Wintermantel, August 13, 2014

 4. Float Copper plaque